emagarotto/verifypal/README.md

 Your verification codes, on autopilot.

-VerifyPal is a Chrome browser extension that automatically detects verification codes from your email (Gmail, Outlook, Yahoo Mail), fills them into sign-in forms, and submits for you.
+VerifyPal is a Chrome browser extension that automatically detects verification codes from your email (Gmail, Outlook, Yahoo Mail, etc.), fills them into sign-in forms, and submits for you.

 ## Features